Phantomlnfinity/DashCraft-Tools/README.md

 Upon opening the track importer, you'll see 3 input sections:
 - The first box is the track.
 You can either put in a track link or JSON data of the track pieces.
 Once you put in the link or JSON, it'll automatically load the track.
 - The extension also allows you to move the track around.
 This allows you to reposition the track vertically, off-grid, or outside of the stadium.
 Keep in mind that 15 units here is equal to 1 unit in game.
 - Finally, you can also rotate the track.
 DashCraft stores rotations in degrees, so you're able to have rotations that are impossible to achieve in-game.
-However, rotations that aren't in 90 degree increments will cause the pieces to be slightly misaligned because the game automatically rounds block positions.
+However, rotations that aren't in 90 degree increments will cause the pieces to be slightly misaligned because the game automatically rounds piece positions.
 <!---->
 After changing the settings, follow the instructions given at the bottom.
+It'll work on any track with the correct number of pieces.

 ## Copy Detector
-This is a very simple tool that checks if a track has been copied or has illegal block placements.
+This is a very simple tool that checks if a track has been copied or has illegal piece placements.
 Just put a link in and it'll tell you.